letsencrypt/website/howitworks.md

 certificate for your website's domain from Let's Encrypt, you have to demonstrate control over the domain.
 With Let's Encrypt, you do this using software that uses the [ACME protocol](https://ietf-wg-acme.github.io/acme/), which typically runs on your web host.
-This software is called the "client".
+This software is called the "ACME client".
+This client, which can come in many forms and sizes, including webbased or a built-in plugin for control panels, connects to the ACME server of the CA to request and (if all goes well) retrieve a certificate.

 To figure out what method will work best for you, you will need to know whether you have [shell access](https://en.wikipedia.org/wiki/Shell_account) (also known